alexk99/the_router/conf_options.md

 Example of the startup script cmd options:

-	the_router --proc-type=primary -c 0xF --lcores='0@0,1@1,2@2,3@3' --syslog='daemon' -n2 -w 0000:01:00.0 -w 0000:01:00.1 -- -c $1 -d
+	the_router --proc-type=primary --lcores='0@0,1@1,2@2,3@3' --syslog='daemon' -n2 -w 0000:01:00.0 -w 0000:01:00.1 -- -c $1 -d

 Note:
-Lcore 0 will be used for TheRouter's control plane task and can be shared with any linux tasks.
+Lcore 0 is used by the TheRouter's control plane function and can be shared with linux.
-The other cores will be used in TheRouter's data plane process.
-You should isolate them during the linux starup process by using linux kernel command line parameters isolcpus.
-Otherwise, performance of TheRouter's working threads could be very low due the context switching.
+Other cores are used by TheRouter's data plane functions and should be isolated during the linux starup process by using the linux kernel command line parameter isolcpus.
+Otherwise, performance of TheRouter's data plane working threads might be very low due the context switching.

 # Configuration file options